 So, has email become a victim of its own success?
 Are people over stretching and abusing the email system?
 Is there a solution to this mess?

-Have a question for Dj?
-Ask or leave a comment below!
+Have a question for Dj or want to leave a comment?